venksrid001/cowrie/architecture-design.md

 ## 2. References

-References to other documents or standards.
-Follow the IEEE Citation Reference scheme, available from the [IEEE website](https://ieee-dataport.org/sites/default/files/analysis/27/IEEE%20Citation%20Guidelines.pdf) (PDF; 20 KB).
-(1 page, longer if required)

 ## 3. Architecture

-Describe your system's architecture according to ISO/IEC/IEEE 42010:2011(E), ISO/IEC/IEEE 12207, ISO/IEC/IEEE 15289 and ISO/IEC/IEEE 15288.

-Note in particular the note to clause 5 of 42010:

-_"The verb include when used in Clause 5 indicates that either the information is present in the architecture description or reference to that information is provided therein."_

-This means that you should refer to information (e.g. risks, requirements, models) in this or other documents rather than repeat information.

 ### 3.1 Stakeholders

-See ISO/IEC/IEEE 42010 clause 5.3 and ISO/IEC/IEEE 12207 clause 6.4.4.3(2).

-For most systems this will be about 2 pages, including a table mapping concerns to stakeholder.

 For this project, our stakeholders will be:
 | Stakeholder  | Role |